jeevatkm/digitalocean-api-java/README.md

 -------------------------------
 [![Build Status](https://travis-ci.org/jeevatkm/digitalocean-api-java.svg?branch=master)](https://travis-ci.org/jeevatkm/digitalocean-api-java)

+**Note:** Since API v2 is in Beta stage; So I'm keeping library in SNAPSHOT version.

 Welcome to DigitalOcean API Client written in Java.
 Created a simple and meaningful wrapper methods for [DigitalOcean RESTful APIs][1].

 > Simple and Lightweight Library for Enterprise Application or Utilities Integration